zsoltkir1/samu/README.md

 # Samu
-One of the purpose of the original Samu project is only to allow the evaluation and verification of the results of the paper entitled
-**"A disembodied developmental robotic agent called Samu Bátfai"**.
+One of the purpose of this project is to allow the evaluation and verification of the results of the paper entitled **"A disembodied developmental robotic agent called Samu Bátfai"**.
 This paper presents Q learning with neural networks approximators used by Samu.
 It is our hope and goal that Samu will be the ancestor of developmental robotics chatter bots that will be able to talk and read in natural language like humans do.